Entities Operating in the Twelve Regions

 Number currently operating in Alaska: 174

 The Alaska Native Claims Settlement Act of 1971 extinguished aboriginal land title and mandated the creation of private, for-profit corporations owned by Alaska Native shareholders.
 Alaska Native village corporations are owned by Alaska Native shareholders and hold title to nearly 17 million acres of land across Alaska.
 Alaska Native village corporations manage the land for the benefit of their shareholders.
-Alaska Native village corporations do not possess a government-to-government relationship with the federal government.

 For more information about Alaska Native village corporations: